prody/ProDy/doc/tutorials/template/intro.rst

 Getting Started
 -------------------------------------------------------------------------------

-You will need the following files which can be downloaded from the web
+To follow this tutorial, you will need the following files which can be downloaded from |tutorials|.

-.. files.txt is automatically generated
+.. files.txt will be automatically generated

 .. literalinclude:: files.txt